marmelab/ra-auth-msal/packages/ra-auth-msal/Readme.md

 # ra-auth-msal

-An auth provider for [react-admin](https://github.com/marmelab/react-admin) which handles authentication using the [Microsoft Authentication Library (MSAL)](https://learn.microsoft.com/fr-fr/azure/active-directory/develop/msal-overview).
+An auth provider for [react-admin](https://github.com/marmelab/react-admin) that handles authentication using the [Microsoft Authentication Library (MSAL)](https://learn.microsoft.com/fr-fr/azure/active-directory/develop/msal-overview).

-This is useful for instance if you want to use [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) to authenticate your users.
+This is useful when using [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) to authenticate your users.

 This package provides: